odoo/documentation/accounting/receivables/customer_invoices/refund.rst

 .. image:: ./media/image03.png
    :align: center

-Odoo will automatically create a draft refund.
+Twenty20 will automatically create a draft refund.
 You may modify the refund (example: remove the lines you do not want to refund) and validate it.
 Then, send the refund by regular mail or email to your customer.